When do I register for classes?

 Can I get college credit for advanced courses I've had in high school?

 Possibly.
 Check with your guidance counselor about Advanced Placement (AP) tests offered at your high school.
 Miami accepts AP scores ranging from 3 to 5 in a variety of subjects.
 If you passed a course taken through an accredited college or university while you were in high school, you may qualify for credit at Miami.
 You also may earn credit if you have taken the higher level subject examinations within the International Baccalaureate Program, depending on your test scores.

 Will Miami help me with exploring career ideas and with my job search?

-It's never too soon to start thinking about these things, so we'll begin working with you long before you graduate.
+It's never too soon to start thinking about these things, so we’ll begin working with you during your first semester on campus.
 Miami has a variety of resources and services to help you in career decision-making and the job search process.
 You may want to take advantage of information available to you in your academic department as well as information from Career Services.

 Career exploration and testing can help you assess your skills, interests, and values, and explore academic and career options that are a good fit.
 You can take advantage of computerized career planning programs, a resource library, career counseling appointments, and workshops and programs for residence halls and student organizations.
 A two-credit course, EDL 100: Career Development and the College Student, leads students through the career decision-making process.

 Career Services also boasts one of the country's largest on-campus recruiting programs in the country, with 300-350 employers visiting Miami annually to interview selected students for internships and full-time jobs.
 They can help you practice interviewing and writing resumes and cover letters, as well as provide information about internships, graduate schools, prospective employers, and job-search methods and resources.
 Individual assistance is available to all students by appointment.